Mani-4296/Daily-Task/README.md

-# Automation software test engineer
-# Using this to save daily training task
+Using this to save daily training task